 Be a team player

-With the revised F248 CMS guidance, there is great focus on an interdisciplinary approach to quality of life.
+There is great focus on an interdisciplinary approach to quality of life.
 We all must learn to work together, often outside of the realm of our department.
 Recreation departments are known to be fantastic team players and often times the dumping ground, so remember to ensure that you are in fact being a team player, not merely doing someone else’s job.
 Some great team player ideas include: special feeding programs, fall prevention programs, assisting with public relations, working in conjunction with the therapy department doing a wheelchair Olympics or walk-n-wheel-a-thon, health fairs, assisting with snacks and hydration, and so on.

 Have confidence/be proud